BIOCHEMISTRY - DR. JAKUBOWSKI

 Recently, the x-ray structures of two transporters that are powered by the collapse of a second gradient, were reported.

-Jmol: : Glycerol-3-Phosphate Transporter From E. Coli
+Jmol: Updated Glycerol-3-Phosphate Transporter From E. Coli Jmol14 (Java) | JSMol (HTML5)

-Although it is clear than conformational changes in membrane proteins must occur for activity to be expressed, the exact structural rearrangements of these proteins has been difficult to determine given the lack of structural data for membrane proteins, especially as contrasted to water-soluble enzymes.
+Although it is clear that conformational changes in membrane proteins must occur for activity to be expressed, the exact structural rearrangements of these proteins has been difficult to determine given the lack of structural data for membrane proteins, especially as contrasted to water-soluble enzymes.
 Transporters allow slow (102 to 10-5 s-1) movement of ligands through pores which must be alternately open and closed to allow extracellular and intracellular access/egress.
-The need at minimum an "open-to-out" and "open-to-in" conformational states.
+They need at a minimum an "open-to-out" and "open-to-in" conformational states.
 The pores must be transient and not continuous.
 Structural studies have been performed on E. Coli Lac Y Permease, a member of the largest transporter family, Major Facilitator Superfamily (MFS).
 These proteins have two halves with symmetrical halves each with 6 transmembrane domains.
 Crystal structures suggest a rocker switch like the figure above for the Glu transport protein.

-Structural work by Singh et al on the Leu Transporter (LeuT), a member of the solute carrier 6 or sodium coupled transporters, which is an active transport requiring movement of Na ion into the cells to power the uptake of Leu, show an "open-to-out" and occluded binding state for ligand (Leu).
+Structural work by Singh et al on the Leu Transporter (LeuT), a member of the solute carrier 6 or sodium coupled transporters, which is an active transporter requiring movement of Na ion into the cells to power the uptake of Leu, show an "open-to-out" and occluded binding state for ligand (Leu).
 Tryptophan, a competitive nontransportable inhibitors binds to the open-to-out state, but is too large for the obligate occluded state so it is not transported.

 Carriers of ligands need not be proteins.
 Ionophores are small organic molecules which can bind metal ions and move them down a concentration gradient across a bilayer.
 Most ionophores are not resident in the cell membrane.
 Rather they are mobile carriers of ions.
 They bind ions in solution, ferry them through the membrane, and then release them on the other side.
 As with receptor carrier proteins, they work in both directions but move ions in a net fashion down the concentration gradient of the ion.
 One example is valinomycin, a natural product of Streptomyces fulvissimus,.
 It is a cyclic peptide consisting of L and D-Val along with L-lactate and D-hydroxyisovalerate, connected through both ester and amide bonds.